oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

     ![](./images/create-sf-page16.png " ")

 ## Task 3: Add Content Row to Demo Projects Application.
-In this lab, you create a **Content Row** report on the DEMO_PROJECTS table.
-Content Row is a Classic Report template that is suitable for displaying most types of content.
-This report features a column for selection such as a checkbox or radio button, an icon, title and description, miscellaneous attributes, and actions.
+You create a **Content Row** report in this lab on the DEMO_PROJECTS table.
+Content Row is a Classic Report template suitable for displaying most types of content.
+This report features a column for selection, such as a checkbox or radio button, an icon, a title and description, miscellaneous attributes, and actions.

 1. Navigate to Create button (+ icon) and Select **Page**.